sqlauth:SQL

 query

-The SQL query or queries which should be used to authenticate the user and retrieve their attributes.
+The SQL query which should be used to authenticate the user and retrieve attributes.
+This query is passed the :username and :password SQL parameters.

 username_regex